 - In addition to cell phones and other wireless devices, distractions such as eating, drinking, chatting with a passenger, reading a map, personal grooming, reaching for objects, or looking at people or objects unrelated to the driving task also could lead to a crash.

 - Ask your parents, driving instructor, or other responsible drivers how they stay focused on driving when presented with distractions.

-- Help other drivers avoid distractions by being a good passenger.
-If you’re ever riding with friends who are texting, on a cell phone, speeding or otherwise behaving irresponsibly, speak up.
+- Help other drivers avoid distractions by being good passengers.
+If you’re ever riding with friends who are texting, on a cell phone, speeding, or otherwise behaving irresponsibly, speak up.
 Tell your friends to drive safely, offer to help them manage the phone or, if they do not change their risky behavior, ask to be dropped off.

 Call Our Alexandria, Louisiana Distracted Driving Accident Attorneys For A Free Consultation

 Chris J. Roy, Jr. APLC has been serving the people of Louisiana from its Alexandria office since 1989.
 Our auto accident lawyers handle a variety of cases and look forward to addressing your legal needs.
 For questions or to set up a consultation, contact us online or call us at (318) 487-9537.